InsightsInsight - Elderly and Vulnerable - POSTED: June 22 2018

 There is however ongoing concern and criticism about the quality of assessments and this is currently under review by the government.

-For more information on Personal Independence Payments or for assistance with the management of personal affairs, please contact a member of our Personal Affairs team.
+For more information on Personal Independence Payments or for assistance with the management of personal affairs, please contact a member of our Elderly and Vulnerable team.

 Can we help?

-Take a look at our Family and Divorce page for useful information, resources, guidance, details of our team and how we may be able to help you
+Take a look at our Elderly and Vulnerable page for useful information, resources, guidance, details of our team and how we may be able to help you

 Get in touch